Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 3.1 The rights of Mother Earth

-also combat all other forms of domination, including patriarchal and colonial domination based on cosmocide and ecocide14: on the destruction of the plurality of ways of worldmaking and living environments.
-The particularity of these struggles is that they combine social justice and ecological justice.
-This is expressed in the various declarations that have emerged in Latin America around the recognition of the rights of Mother Earth (or Pachamama): “Just as human beings enjoy human rights, all other beings have rights proper to their species or type and adapted to the role and function they exercise within the communities in which they exist.”15
+In the Latin American context, indigenous struggles have taken the lead in place of a weaning workers’ movement, redefining both the meaning and scope of political conflict.
+To confront socio-economic inequalities and domination, we must also question all other forms of domination, including patriarchal and colonial power rooted in cosmocide and ecocide,14 in the destruction of the plurality of ways of making worlds and living environments.
+The specificity of these struggles is that they combine social and ecological justice, as it is evident in the various Latin American declarations recognizing the rights of Mother Earth (or Pachamama): “Just as human beings enjoy human rights, all other beings have rights specific to their species or type, and adapted to the role and function they exercise within the communities in which they exist.”15

 3.2 River institutions and river narratives